 Kitchen timers can come in hand for all sorts of kitchen tasks.
 Buying one new will cost you $5-$10, so instead keep your eyes peeled for a secondhand timer.
 Even if you already have one, grab one for back up if the price is right.

 It is fun to dress up a table with a seasonal tablecloth.
 It can make guests feel special and really light up the room.
 New tablecloths cost $10-$30 at most retail stores, so instead, find these fun linens second hand.
 You can clean any stains with a little lemon juice and Oxyclean, making them look like new.

 Aprons get dirty quick, and buying one new can cost you $15-$25!
 Instead, protect your clothing with a thrift or antique store apron.
 You can find one for as little as $1-$3, which is much gentler on your budget.
 At this price, you can buy one for each member of your family.

 7. Drink pitchers.

 Drink pitchers are perfect for having on hand to make drink mixes or fruit infused water.
-Don’t spend $15 and up for a new pitcher, instead buy a quality glass one at your local thrift store.
+Don’t spend $15 and up for a new pitcher, instead, buy a quality glass one at your local thrift store.
 Give it a good cleaning and you are ready to whip up a batch of punch, lemonade, or whatever you please.
 Or, fill it with flowers when not in use.

 8. Mini grills.

 Thrift stores and garage sales seem to always have mini grills, such as a George Foreman grill, sitting around.
 Check out your local thrift spots for these grills before buying new.
 Chances are you can snag one for a few bucks saving you some serious cash.
 Or, simply ask friends and family if they have one they no longer use.
-For awhile these were the rage, and now less people use them.
+For awhile these were the rage, and now fewer people use them.
 Your chance of snagging one for cheap is a good one.